 Estate and trust planning can be complex and confusing, especially when you are unfamiliar with the terminology and the multitude of specialized options.
-Whether you have just been named the executor for an estate, you are researching the impact of income, estate, and gift tax on college savings, or simply exploring popular trust and estate planning strategies, being well-informed gives you a head start on finding the right fit for your situation.
+Whether you have just been named the executor for an estate, you are researching the impact of income, estate, and gift tax on college savings, or simply exploring estate planning strategies, being well-informed gives you a head start on finding the right fit for your situation.

 CLA has assembled this Glossary of Estate Planning Terms and Trust Types to help you jump start the discussion you may be having with estate and trust planning professionals.
 The list is not exhaustive, but can serve as an introduction and reference as you move through the planning processes.

 Throughout the text you will find links to articles and additional resources related to this topic.

 A custodian account can be an excellent way to make a financial gift to a child — whether it’s to a maker’s own child(ren), or those of a relative, or a friend.
 This type of account, established under the Uniform Gifts to Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA), is set up by an adult for the benefit of a minor.

 An advance, written directive made by a maker not to have cardiopulmonary resuscitation (CPR) or other advanced life support treatment performed in an emergency situation to restore the heart and lungs when the maker’s heart or breathing has stopped.
 This differs from a DNR order, which is a written order issued by a physician.